Free the Fox River

 After more than two decades, the research is clear.
 Dam removal along the Fox River is the most effective, economical, and best way to rehabilitate water quality for our Fox River.

-Carpentersville Dam Being Removed
+Carpentersville Dam Removed

-The Forest Preserve District of Kane County (KCFPD) and the Illinois Department of Natural Resources are working together to advance the state-wide dam removal initiative that focuses on removing the safety hazards created by low head dams and restoring Illinois’ natural resources.
+The Forest Preserve District of Kane County (KCFPD) and the Illinois Department of Natural Resources are working together to locally advance the state-wide dam removal initiative that focuses on removing the safety hazards created by low head dams and restoring Illinois’ natural resources.

 According to the KCFPD, “Multiple state agencies and environmental interest groups have done various scientific studies that identify old low head dams as a primary contributor to significant adverse impacts on the safety, ecology and water quality for natural waterways like the Fox River.
 The studies also show that the river could be substantially improved if the deteriorating dams and their associated upstream impoundments were eliminated.”